 Died 03/25/1877, aged 74 years 5 months.
 Buried at Woodlawn Cemetery.

 Came to Biddeford in 1892, owned a confectionery business/soda fountain.
 See Lawton’s Franco-Americans of Maine, p.101.

 Champlain, Samuel de

 (1567-1635) French navigator and explorer.
 First to map Biddeford shores and to describe Native Americans who lived in the area.
 See Vertical File–Biddeford Biography; Yorke’s History and Stories of Biddeford; and Folsom’s A History of Saco and Biddeford.
-See also Library of Congress for full-text of Champlain’s book AND famous map of Saco Bay [NOTE: click on the title page image to open the book; the map appears on page 70.
+See Library of Congress for full-text of Champlain’s book AND famous map of Saco Bay [NOTE: click on the title page image to open the book; the map appears on page 70.
 You can download a jpg or tiff file of the original.]

 Nephew of William Dwight.
 Speech in Maine legislature on amendment of corporation law of 1844, and history of Maine corporate law before 1844.
 U + J 07/19/1850, p.1 c.5-6.
 Suicide and obit in BWJ 07/18/1879, p.3 c.2.